The Ultimate Guide to Observing Mercury

 Because Mercury never strays too far from the Sun, it is often lost in the Sun’s glare.
 Never, ever attempt to locate and observe Mercury in broad daylight as it is extremely dangerous and not worth the risk of accidentally blinding yourself and causing permanent eye damage.
 Only during a favorable separation from the Sun is it relatively safe enough to observe Mercury in a deep twilight sky when the Sun is below the horizon.

-Mercury will be visible in the morning and evening skies during these periods for the remainder of 2020:
+Mercury will be visible in the evening and morning skies during these periods in 2021:

 So now that you know when Mercury will be visible, you’ll need to determine where it is in the sky.